firsttris/esp32c6-zigbee-router/README.md

 # Fix temporarily (resets on USB reconnect)
 sudo chmod 666 /dev/ttyACM0

+# If using Docker/Podman, restart the container
+docker-compose restart
 ```

 > ⚠️ **Note:** You need to run `sudo chmod 666` each time you reconnect the USB device.